About the diocese

 The Diocese of Aberdeen and Orkney is in the north-east of Scotland and comprises the City of Aberdeen, most of Aberdeenshire, a small part of Moray, and the Northern Isles of Orkney and Shetland.
 The Diocese has 41 churches.

-The Acting Bishop is The Rt Rev Dr John Armes, Bishop of Edinburgh, for the duration of the suspension of The Rt Rev’d Anne Dyer.
+The Acting Bishop is The Rt Rev Dorsey McConnell, former Bishop of Pittsburgh, during the suspension of The Rt Rev’d Anne Dyer.
+Bishop Dorsey took on the role on 1 November 2023, replacing Bishop John Armes who had been Acting Bishop for the previous 12 months.
 A list of the former bishops of the United Diocese and Aberdeen and Orkney is available here.

 The Pro-cathedral for the Diocese is St Mary’s Carden Place, Aberdeen.